Does homeowners insurance cover plumbing?

 Does my home insurance policy cover plumbing?

-Many people often ask, “Does homeowners insurance cover leaks?” or “Does Homeowners insurance cover broken pipes?”
-The answer to both questions depends on the circumstances.
+You may be asking yourself: “Does homeowners insurance cover leaks, or does homeowners insurance cover broken pipes?”
+The answer to these questions depends on the circumstances.

 Plumbing damage repairs and expenses are often covered with the following coverage options: